Dave Ramsey: “You Can’t Put $2,500 Away Because You Got $86,000 in Debt Sucking the Bone Marrow Out of Your Life”

 Consider the alternative scenario.
 If this couple splits their monthly surplus between debt and a retirement account, they extend their debt payoff from one year to closer to two or three.
 The math on compounding rewards focused intensity, not divided attention.

-The $86,000 in debt isn’t sitting there passively.
-Credit card rates near 20% can generate over $10,000 in annual interest charges — money working directly against any investment return they might generate.
+The $86,000 in debt is not sitting there passively.
+With average credit card rates for accounts carrying balances running at approximately 21.5% as of early 2026, the interest burden on a high-rate balance can easily generate well over $10,000 in annual charges.
+That is money working directly against any investment return this couple might generate.

 Who This Advice Fits and Who Should Think Twice

 Ramsey’s sequencing logic works well for a specific profile: household income above $150,000 and debt scheduled to clear within 18 months.
-This caller fits that profile perfectly.
-By 45, they can be debt-free and ready to deploy $2,500 per month.
+This caller fits that profile.
+By 45, they can be debt-free and ready to deploy $2,500 per month toward retirement.

 What to Do If You’re in a Similar Position

 If you have high-interest debt and a clear payoff timeline, the sequencing argument is sound.
 Finish the debt, then redirect the full freed cash flow to retirement accounts.
-Use tax-advantaged accounts first: max a 401(k) up to the employer match immediately, then prioritize a Roth IRA for the tax-free growth.
+Use tax-advantaged accounts first: capture the full employer 401(k) match immediately (that is a guaranteed return no market can beat), then prioritize a Roth IRA for tax-free growth once the debt is gone.

-The concrete next step: confirm your debt payoff date, then model your growth using the current 3.63% benchmark at investor.gov.
-Ramsey’s math holds, but the 2026 economic landscape makes the speed of your execution more critical than ever.
+The concrete next step: confirm your debt payoff date, build a month-by-month cash-flow plan, and model your post-debt growth using the compound interest calculator at investor.gov.
+Ramsey’s math holds.
+The 2026 rate environment, with credit card APRs still above 20% and the Social Security safety net under greater pressure than at any point in recent memory, makes the speed of execution more consequential than ever.

 Photo of Michael Williams